 Antiphospholipid syndrome (APS)

-Antiphospholipid syndrome (APS) is a blood disorder that increases the risk of developing blood clots or having problems during pregnancy.
+Antiphospholipid syndrome (APS) is a blood disorder that increases the risk of blood clots and pregnancy complications.
 Learn more here.

-Blood in urine
+Blood in urine (haematuria)